Common uses for boric acid, how to make borax

 BUT, I just wanted to be sure it was safe for my 4-legged kids.
 I'm not sure I would be comfortable using the straight powder from the drugstore.
 (BTW, there are online drugstores which carry the boric acid if you have no local source.)
 There is an European Union website talking about their regs regarding safe concentrations for cosmetics, hair and bath products, etc.

-Great info about the taxidermy supply.
+Great info about the taxidermy supply(ed. note: see the "where to buy" section).
 With a lot of big dogs, might be an inexpensive source for treating carpets and play areas.

 Thanks for all the other info, too.Lisa Fennell